Severson-Group/docs.amdc.dev/source/getting-started/tutorials/autogen/index.md

 ## Running the AMDC

 We are now ready to run the new control code with Autogen!
 Try running the control task by typing `ctrl init`.
-You should obtain the same results as in the ["Voltage Source Inverter" tutorial](../vsi/index.md) tutorial.
+You should obtain the same results as in the ["Voltage Source Inverter" tutorial](../vsi/index.md).

 ## Conclusion